 Mario's third partner, a wind spirit of a kind not seen before or since in the series (though she might actually be a modified Puff).
 She's a former star who decided to quit early for the sake of her health.
 She lives peacefully in the Boggly Woods until joining Mario to help the Punis.
 She can blow things away with her powerful wind-breath.

-Blow You Away: Her Gale Force blows enemies out of the battle when it works.
+Blow You Away: Her field ability; plus, her Gale Force blows enemies out of the battle when it works.

 Expy: Averted, which is worth mentioning because almost all of your other party members are expies of the first game's partners.
 Her personality is unique and her abilities are only slightly similar to Lakilester's, although her field ability is unique.

 Played straight with her hair to another Mario character.
 It's Ludwig von Koopa's 'do.

 Gag Lips: Not a very noticeable example, though it does add to the obvious fact that she uses lots of makeup.

 Gainaxing: Her breasts have their own sound effect, the game even acknowledges her bustiness during her introduction:

 "She [Flurrie] can also do a Body Slam in battle, squashing enemies with her... stage presence."

 Spoony Bard: Her attacks are less powerful than those of other partners, and she has few advantages apart from hitting enemies at the top of the battlefield, which is later replaced by Vivian.
 The only thing she becomes good for is being a Stone Wall, due to her higher HP and her Life Drain ability.

 White-Dwarf Starlet: Apparently, she used to, erm, have less stage presence.
 Nevertheless, she remains popular, and even returns to the stage at the end.